dirkiedai/sk-mt/README.md

 pip3 install -U git+https://github.com/pltrdy/pyrouge
 ```
-You can also refer to the Dockerfile provided in `docker`.

 ## Instructions
-We use an example to show how to use our codes.
-We have implemented our proposed SK-MT under two frameworks, [fairseq](https://github.com/facebookresearch/fairseq) and [THUMT](https://github.com/THUNLP-MT/THUMT/tree/pytorch).
-The scores we reported in our paper is evaluated based on THUMT framework.

 ### Pre-trained Model
 The pre-trained translation model can be downloaded from this [site](https://github.com/pytorch/fairseq/blob/master/examples/wmt19/README.md).
 We use the De-En Single Model and follow [adaptive-knn-mt](https://github.com/zhengxxn/adaptive-knn-mt) to evaluate the performance of the kNN-MT and adaptive kNN-MT.